Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 ## Fumbles
 When making an attack roll, a critical failure is considered a fumble.
-The attack can still hit if the
+The attack can still hit if the roll is greater than the target AC, but the DM decides .
+Some example for a fumble effect:

+ - You fall prone

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NDgzMzAwMiwxNjgyNzIwNzAsLTE2ND
+eyJoaXN0b3J5IjpbLTQ4ODMyOTg5MywxNjgyNzIwNzAsLTE2ND
 M4NDI0OThdfQ==
 -->